GA-CyberWorkforceAcademy/GTA-Labs/pass-crack.md

 Task 3: Simple Dictionary Attack
 ==========================

-In this task you will be performing a simple and literal dictionary attack because the list contains only about 109,000 English words, and because no variations of each word is attempted.
+In this task you will be performing a simple and literal dictionary attack because the list contains only about 109k english words; no variations of words are attempted.

-- Execute the following command to execute a dictionary attack on htpasswd-sha1, using the list of English words:
+- Use the "crackSHA.py" script with the following command to execute a dictionary attack on the "htpasswd-sha1" passowrd digest file, using the list of english word saved in the file "tinylist.txt":

 ```
 ./crackSHA.py htpasswd-sha1 tinylist.txt
 ```